Passeriformes / Turdidae / Zoothera

 Distribution & Habitat

-Breeds in wet coniferous taiga across the eastern Palearctic, from Siberia through Manchuria, Korea, and Japan.
-Northern populations are strongly migratory, moving south to winter in southeastern Asia.
-It is a very rare vagrant to western Europe, with only occasional records making it an exceptional sighting for European birders.
+Breeds in wet coniferous taiga in the eastern Palearctic, ranging from Siberia to Manchuria, Korea, and Japan.
+Northern races are strongly migratory, moving to southeastern Asia for winter.
+It is a very rare vagrant to western Europe.

 Behavior & Ecology